punkave/best-practices/JavaScript/overview.md

 Otherwise they are global, resulting in strange bugs and side effects.

-Ideally you should use [JSHint](http://jshint.com/) so that your editor tells you anytime you forget to use `var`.

 ## No littering

 In browser-side JavaScript, do not litter the namespace with your own variables at "top level."
 This is likely to interfere with other code that is trying to do the same thing.